syncfusion-content/maui-docs/MAUI/Slider/divider.md

 # Dividers in .NET MAUI Slider (SfSlider)

-This section explains about how to add the dividers in the slider.
+This section explains how to add the dividers in the slider.

 ## Show dividers

 The [`ShowDividers`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowDividers) property is used to render the dividers on the track.
 The default value of the [`ShowDividers`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowDividers) property is `False`.
-It is a shape which is used to represent the major interval points of the track.
+It is a shape used to represent the major interval points of the track.

-For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_Minimum) is 0.0 and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_Maximum) is 10.0 and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the slider will render the dividers at 0.0, 2.0, 4.0 and so on.
+For example, if the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_Minimum) is 0.0, the [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_Maximum) is 10.0, and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the slider will render the dividers at 0.0, 2.0, 4.0, and so on.

 {% tabs %}